frances-ho/ShelterSource/README.md

 for all these components puts it well within the realm of feasibility.

 ### Updates
-> 03/25/18 - Database planning -> Created Enhanced-Entity Relationship diagram (EER) of organized researched data of local shelters.
+- 03/25/18 - Database planning -> Created Enhanced-Entity Relationship diagram (EER) of organized researched data of local shelters.
-> 03/26/18 - Create the database -> Imported researched data of local shelters in Dekalb and Fulton to MySQL database - specified columns and its type, set up primary key and foreign key.
+- 03/26/18 - Create the database -> Imported researched data of local shelters in Dekalb and Fulton to MySQL database - specified columns and its type, set up primary key and foreign key.
-> 03/26-31/18 - Research to connect database with front-end -> learning to use PHP and SQL for querying.
+- 03/26-31/18 - Research to connect database with front-end -> learning to use PHP and SQL for querying.
-> 04/01/18 - Successfully connected the database to the front-end -> created a functional .html form containing dropdown menus with various user selected options.
+- 04/01/18 - Successfully connected the database to the front-end -> created a functional .html form containing dropdown menus with various user selected options.
 Once submitted, the form will connect to the databae via php and return the query in the form of a list of shelters depending on the options selected.
-> 04/06/18 - Successfully deployed the front-end and back-end to Heroku, a free application hosting service.
+- 04/06/18 - Successfully deployed the front-end and back-end to Heroku, a free application hosting service.

-### In Progress
+### To Do:
+[ ] Revise the front-end - create a simplify and easy to navigate UI [ ] Testing - write a testing script and began testing [ ] Deploy final code to Heroku

 Contributors:
 1. Ben Cardwell (team coordinator): Documentation